SupeRuier/awesome-active-learning/AL_core.md

 - [Practical Considerations for AL](#practical-considerations-for-al)
 - [AL with other Research Problems](#al-with-other-research-problems)

-# Taxonomy (table of content)
+# Dimensions in Taxonomy (table of content)

-In this section, we will summarize AL to the following dimensions.
+In this section, we summarize AL works into the following dimensions.
 Each dimension is an assumption of the research problem.
 We wouldn't consider all these dimensions all at once but select the basic problem settings.
 The first four dimensions are the foundations of current AL works.